takoikatakotako/en.swiswiswift.com/content/post/2018-03-07/index.md

 +++
-title = "文字列やURLからQRコードを生成する"
-url = "2018-03-07"
-date = "2018-03-07"
-description = "文字列やURLからQRコードを生成する"
-tags = [
+title = "Generating a QR code from a string or URL" url = "2018-03-07" date = "2018-03-07" description = "Generating a QR code from a string or URL" tags = [
     "iOS",
 ]